insertSoul/javascript-exercises-personal/README.md

+This is my copy of the odin projects exercises so i could show my own commits, all other work and ownership is theres Im very thankful of there content and take no ownership or credit of it!

 # JavaScript Exercises

 These JavaScript exercises are intended to complement the JavaScript content on The Odin Project (TOP).
 They should only be done when instructed during the course of the curriculum.